obluda3/obluda3.github.io/index.md

 [Croaarc](https://github.com/obluda3/Croaarc) is an archive extractor/packer that I made for **Webfoot** games.
 I quickly made it after figuring out the structure for the archive format used in them.

-I plan to continue my work on these games but I don't really know when.

-# Tutorials

-- Using a hex editor to figure out some structs
-- Adding musics to Xtreme 2013
-- Adding an emblem to Xtreme 2013